Insights and Updates

 - Inconsistent scoring recommendations based on incomplete logic.

-In short, an AI hallucination is an output that appears polished and confident but is misleading or flat-out wrong.
+An AI hallucination is an output that appears polished and confident but is misleading or flat-out wrong.

 How AI Hallucinations Impact Credit and Risk Management